Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_2/README.md

 ### Exercise 2

-Review the `LaserDetector` class in [laser_detector.cpp](src/laser_detector.cpp), which isolates the core obstacle detection algorithm from the ROS 2 node.
+Review the `LaserDetector` class in [laser_detector.cpp](src/laser_detector.cpp), a refactored version of the node implemented in [bad_laser_detector.cpp](src/bad_laser_detector.cpp).
+This class isolates the core obstacle detection algorithm from the ROS 2 interfaces.
 The task is to complete the missing parts of this class so that the algorithm becomes fully testable and all provided unit tests pass.

 The following components require completion: